-The City of Houston currently has an affordable rental-housing inventory of 14,123 units, housed in 87 developments.
-Through the investment of federal and local funding sources, 6,765 of these units are income-restricted.
-The income-restricted units and affordable rental-housing inventory has gone down by 1 properties and 96 units respectively during PY 2019.
-However, HCDD also increased its portfolio with an additional property, which added 124 income-restricted units.
+The City of Houston currently has an affordable rental-housing inventory of 14,047 units, housed in 86 developments.
+Through the investment of federal and local funding sources, 6,737 of these units are income-restricted.
+The incomerestricted units and affordable rental-housing inventory has gone down by 3 properties and 96 units respectively since PY 2016.
 Effective relationships with owners of affordable housing properties, potential buyers of at-risk housing, advocacy groups, lenders, community groups, and other stakeholders help to ensure that the level of restricted units is maintained.
 Each year, HCDD strives to add additional units to its affordable rental-housing portfolio.
 These efforts help to ensure that the number of affordable units increases over time.